troeger/opensubmit/docs/administrator.rst

 Authentication methods show up on the front page when the according settings are not empty.
 You can therefore disable any of the mechanisms by commenting them out in settings.ini.

+Please note that the names in the following sections relate to the configuration environment variables.

 .. _oidc:

 Login with OpenID Connect